 - Begin tracing with a DARK pencil.
 You have to see these lines when you transfer it to the WC paper.
 Remember you are an artist.
 You don’t need every detail on this paper.
 You will refine the final drawing when you have it traced on your WC paper!!

 - When you are done with that section, press the ipad button three times, enter your code, press “End” on the app in the upper left corner.
 This shuts off the Guided Access.
 Again WITH ONLY ONE FINGER reposition the image.
 Include the original two register marks in the image plus one or more corners.
 Press the ipad button three times and it is frozen again as in 5c

 - As done previously, secured in place, accurately mark the additional new visible register mark(s).
 Then trace that section.

 - You always need at least two register marks for alignment.

-- When you are done you will have enough lines to transfer onto the WC paper.
+- When you are done you will have enough lines to transfer onto the WC paper or canvas.

 - There are many ways to transfer this to the WC paper.
 You can Tape it on the back and trace on a window, or use some transfer paper (not carbon paper) and trace over the paper, etc. Please read my article “Before you Paint, Reference Photos and Pencil Lines”.
 It emphasis that if your lines will be seen in the painting, they need to be interesting!!!